takemaru/graphillion/README.md

 #### NetworkX and Matplotlib - optional for the tutorial

 NetworkX and Matplotlib are Python modules for creating and drawing a graph.
-These packages are not required for Graphillion, but used in the following [Tutorial](#tutorial).
+These packages are not required for Graphillion, but used in [Tutorial](#tutorial).
 They can be installed by: